Lisp-Stat/documentation/content/en/docs/Manuals/select.md

 To select a column, pass in `t` for the rows `selection1`, and the columns names (for a data frame) or column number (for an array) for `selection2`.
-For example, to select the first column of this array:
+For example, to select the second column of this array (remember Common Lisp has zero based arrays, so the second column is at index 1.

 ```lisp
 (select #2A((C0  C1  C2)